Food Science

 Doctoral Degree Requirements

-A doctoral program must include courses from at least three of the categories listed above (or equivalent courses at another university).
-Total course credits will vary depending on the needs of the student and the requirements of the Graduate School.
-All doctoral students are required to pass a departmentally administered written preliminary exam, designed to evaluate a Ph.D. student's general knowledge and comprehension of food science.
+The Ph.D. degree requires a minimum of 36 to 54 hours of course and research credits beyond the master's degree.
+Total credits will vary depending on the needs of the student and the requirements of the Graduate School.
+The doctoral program must include courses from at least three of the following categories: chemistry-biochemistry, engineering, microbiology, nutrition, and processing technology.
+Two semesters of teaching assistance is also required and all students must pass a departmentally administered written preliminary exam, designed to evaluate a Ph.D. student's general knowledge and comprehension of food science.

 Student Financial Support